 Water column sulfur patches on the Namibian coast are detectable by satellite; these may persist between 1-6 days and extend up to 21 km (Ohde et al., 2007).
-Seasonal mertality of fiches in Walkis Roy, and the passible involvement of algebraic ware

-- mortality of fishes in Walvis Bay, and the possible involvement of algal blooms, were noted very early by Copenhagen (1953).
+Seasonal mortality of fishes in Walvis Bay, and the possible involvement of algal blooms, were noted very early by Copenhagen (1953).
 Algal blooms contribute to oxygen depletion and hasten sulfide and methane eruptions.
-Mass migrations and/or mortality of cape hake (Merluccius capensis) in response to shifting oxygenation was recorded in the 1990s (Hamakuaya et al., 1998) and up to the present (Monteiro et al., 2008).
-One - of the most dramatic responses of inshore species to hypoxia and sulfide events in the Benguela system involves the activities of rock lobsters (Jasus Ialandii).
-They aggregate inshore (within a mile of shore) where the surf oxygenates the water (Baily et al., 1985) and under extreme conditions will 'walk out' (migrate) onto the shore in mass strandings (Fig 6) that lead to extensive mortality over days to a month.
+Mass migrations and/or mortality of cape hake (Merluccius capensis) in response to shifting oxygenation was recorded in the 1990s (Hamakuaya et al., 1998) and up to the present (Fig. 6b) (Monteiro et al., 2008).
+One of the most dramatic responses of inshore species to hypoxia and sulfide events in the Benguela system involves the activities of rock lobsters (Jasus lalandii).
+They aggregate inshore (within a mile of shore) where the surf oxygenates the water (Baily et al., 1985) and under extreme conditions will "walk out" (migrate) onto the shore in mass strandings (Fig 6) that lead to extensive mortality over days to a month.
 Recovery time varies with the area affected and whether hydrogen sulfide was produced (Cockcroft, 2001).